 Following assessment, a TUE certificate or rejected TUE decision form will be issued to you (confirming any relevant reasons for the rejection decision or conditions associated with the granted TUE).
 This certificate or decision is also maintained in ADAMS.

-Athletes who have been given an ADAMS account by their ADO, and any doctors they authorize, have access to the TUE module in ADAMS in order to submit an application and all supporting medical information.
+Athletes who have been given an ADAMS account by their ADO, and any doctors they authorize, have access to the TUE module in ADAMS order to submit an application and all supporting medical information.
 Your ADO may also provide you with different channels to submit your TUE application (such as mail or email).

 Both the granting ADO and WADA have access to your application and to the decisions made on this application by Therapeutic Use Exemption Committees (TUECs).
 TUECs are panels of physicians with appropriate experience in the care and treatment of athletes that assess TUE applications.
 Your ADO and WADA have their own, separate TUECs, and are each responsible for securely sharing TUE information with these TUECs, which occurs outside of ADAMS.
+ADOs with testing authority over you can see your TUE certificate, but not the details of your TUE application, diagnosis, or supporting medical information.
+This is so any ADO that has testing authority over you can take your approved TUE into account if one of your samples triggers an atypical laboratory finding.

 Passports are managed by athlete passport management units (APMUs), which are special units of WADA-accredited laboratories.
 Like laboratories, they can only see passport information associated with a passport ID, not the athlete name.